 Colorado Springs, Colorado

-Major in English Literature, Minors in Religious Studies and Spanish
+English Literature Major, Religious Studies and Spanish Double Minor

 Tell us about a memorable class, experience, professor, or assignment.

-Actually, an assignment I'm completing now is proving to be memorable.
-For Professor Monica Berlin's poetry workshop, we are supposed to collaborate with another student, writing poems back and forth and eventually making our own chapbook.
+For Professor Monica Berlin's poetry workshop, we were supposed to collaborate with another student, writing poems back and forth and eventually making our own chapbook.
 Solitude seems so essential for the writer, but the writing evolves in an unexpected way when it becomes communal.

 What campus jobs have you had while at Knox?